Protecting your gains in stocks and Options trading is a very powerful technique.

 It should be noted that a Trailing stop can works just as a standard static Stop loss when the position goes against you.

-What Is a Good Trailing Stop Percentage For Options Trading
+What Is a Good Trailing Stop Percentage on Options

-More and more traders have been asking me in my Discord Room how to implement Trailing stop% or Trailing stop amount in dollars ($).
+More and more traders have been asking me in my Discord Room how to implement Trailing stop percentage or Trailing stop amount in dollars ($).

-In order to help options traders with their Trailing stop percentage, I created the table below as a reference guide based on the Reference price of the option contract.
+In order to help options traders to find a good Trailing Stop percentage, I created the table below as a reference guide based on the Reference price of the option contract.

 - FULL DETAILED TRAILING STOP EXAMPLE ON ETRADE ON LIVE TRADE